Fire Extinguisher Maintenance, Inspection, & Related Services

-Fire extinguishers sit in your workplace or home day after day “just in case,” but of course you hope you’ll never have to use one!
+Fire extinguishers sit in your workplace or home day after day “just in case” but, of course, you hope you will never have to use one!

-Although Fire Extinguisher Inspection may not always be at the top of a persons mind, there’s nothing worse than needing an extinguisher in an emergency only to discover that it isn’t charged and doesn’t work.
-Portable fire extinguisher inspection is extremely important for the protection of businesses and homes—especially since OSHA and Fire Codes require specific procedures when it comes to fire extinguishers in the workplace.
+Although a Fire Extinguisher Inspection may not always be at the top of one’s mind, there is nothing worse than needing an extinguisher in an emergency only to discover that it is not charged and no longer works.
+Portable fire extinguisher inspections are extremely important for the protection of businesses and homes, especially since OSHA and Fire Codes require specific procedures when it comes to fire extinguishers in the workplace.
 Read on to discover the best fire extinguisher testing schedule for optimal safety and compliance.

 Depending on the type of inspection being performed, there are different recommendations and requirements for the time between inspections.
 Here are three ways fire extinguishers need to be tested, and the schedule for each.

 1. Visual Fire Extinguisher Inspections – Preformed once a month

 According to OSHA [29 CFR 1910.157(e)(2), employers must perform a visual inspection on portable fire extinguishers at least once per month.
 This is also a good benchmark for homeowners to follow.
 Visually inspecting your fire extinguishers helps ensure several important points: